 The Greater Raritan Workforce Development Board is comprised of business, education, labor, economic development, and volunteer community leaders — local workforce development system stakeholders – who analyze workforce conditions, oversee the use of federal and state funds, and set workforce goals and strategies.
 To ensure that workforce investments in Hunterdon and Somerset counties meet employer demands, the GRWDB is required to have a majority of local business representation.
 Members of the Greater Raritan Workforce Development Board are appointed by the Boards of County Commissioners in Hunterdon and Somerset Counties, NJ.

 The full Board meets quarterly, and is supported by an Executive Committee.
 The GRWDB also has four committees which meet throughout the year to help plan strategy and consider new initiatives.
 These are the Disabilities Committee, the Literacy Committee, the One Stop Committee, and the Youth Committee.
 These committees include members of the full Board as well as community members from various constituencies interested in taking part in the conversation.

 The Literacy Committee is comprised of public and private literacy partners of the GRWDB, with programs ongoing.
 For more information on services, read and share the English-language and Spanish-language versions of this flyer.
 Additional information also can be found in this resource guide of services.
-For consideration for inclusion in the guide, email email@example.com.
+For consideration for inclusion in the guide, email firstname.lastname@example.org.

 Minutes for each board and committee meeting can be found on the Meeting Packages section of the Events section.
 Meeting minutes for are presented at the next gathering of the respective board or committee, with each group’s members reviewing and approving the minutes document.
 Reviewing the minutes of each meeting is a great way to sense of the work being done.